rachelwritingcode/rachelwritingcode/README.md

 - 📚 My graduate coursework is focused on optimizing and securing computing systems.
 - 🔐 I care about information system resilience and write about software and security [here.](https://rachelwritingcode.github.io/)
 - 👩🏻‍🏫 I sometimes teach technology skills, list of workshops [here](https://rachelwritingcode.github.io/workshops)
 - 🫖 I'm not HTTP 418 but I do love tea
+- 📖🎅🏻 Currently (re) learning C with Advent of Code circa 2021.

 #### Select Workshops & Talks